gsoules/MkDocs/digital-archive/docs/superuser/web-host.md

 -   Click the `Extract File(s)` button
 -   On the `Extraction Results` dialog, click the `Close` button
 -   A new folder will appear having the same name as the zip file
+-   If you don't see the folder, click the `Reload` button

 ### Delete the zip file
 -   Right click on the file name and choose `Delete`